BESS - Business, Economics and Social Studies (TR081)

 What are the entry requirements?

-In 2019, minimum CAO entry points were 519 points with 236 places being available in the programme.
+With 236 places available in the programme, the points requirements for admission in recent years have been: 2017 520 points; 2018 511 points; 2019 519 points; 2020 543 points.
 Please note the special entry requirements of Leaving Certificate - OC3/HD3 Mathematics or GCSE - Grade B Mathematics.
 Please visit the Study at Trinity website for additional details regarding admissions requirements.

 Please note that Semester 1 and 2 modules may have co-requisites and prerequisites.
 Where two modules are co-requisites, you must take both A and B modules, for instance POU33011 and POU33012.

-In your Senior Fresh year, you have the option of substituting 10 ECTS (5 ECTS in semester 1 and 5 ECTS in Semester 2) Political Science modules with Trinity Electives of the same weight, equally distributed across Semester 1 and 2.
-For a full list of Trinity Electives available in 2019-20 please consult relevant web page here.
-Online enrolment opened in April for 2 weeks.
+- In your Senior Fresh year, you have the option of substituting 10 ECTS (5 ECTS in semester 1 and 5 ECTS in Semester 2) Political Science modules with Trinity Electives of the same weight, equally distributed across Semester 1 and 2.
+For a full list of Trinity Electives available in 2020–21 please consult relevant web page here.
+Online enrolment opens in April for 2 weeks.

-In your Junior Sophister year, you will be required to choose your degree pathway: whether Single Honor or Joint Honor.
-If you choose the Single Honor Pathway, you are required to complete POU33011 and POU33012 (Research Methods A & B) and an additional 20 ECT of optional Political Science modules.
-If you choose Joint Honor Pathway, you are required to study 30 ECT overall of Political Science modules; students intending to take POU44000 (Year Long Research Project / Capstone) in their Senior Sophister year must take POU33011 and POU33012 (Research Methods A & B).
+- In your Junior Sophister year, you will be required to choose your degree pathway: whether Single Honor or Joint Honor.
+If you choose Single Honor Pathway, you are required to complete POU33011 and POU33012 (Research Methods A & B) and an additional 20 ECTS of optional Political Science modules.
+If you choose the Joint Honor Pathway, you are required to study 30 ECTS overall of Political Science modules; students intending to take POU44000 (Year Long Research Project / Capstone) in their Senior Sophister year must take POU33011 and POU33012 (Research Methods A & B).